Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 ### Requirments from the municipality

 - Name and age of the person who is a newcomer
-  - Firstname
+  - First name
-  - Middlename (optional)
+  - Middle name (optional)
-  - Lastname
+  - Last name
   - Age
 - Address of the person who is a newcomer
   - Street address